COVID-19 Help & Advice

 Whilst we always undertake the strictest of measures to ensure our carers avoid becoming infected with Coronavirus, in the unlikely event that this should happen, clients and families can be confident that the correct procedures will be followed in accordance with NHS and government advice, and that any client's home care service that this may affect, can expect to receive a replacement carer immediately.

-We can confirm we are accepting new clients during the epidemic.
+We can confirm we are accepting new clients during the pandemic.
 When doing so, we carry out a thorough COVID-19 risk assessment of each client’s property and setting, before proceeding with our home care service, in the same way we do for our existing clients.
 We continue to carry out regular COVID-19 risk assessments throughout our provision of care to each client.

 Recording any healthcare professionals/practices that require contact with the client during their care, and if these needs can either be met by a single person, or reduced in such a way that does not pose a risk to the client’s health.